Lieder-Lab/liederDB/README.md

 * The brackets () only indicate function parameter or a whole table expression (there must be a table alias behind the table expression, like this: (TABLE_CREATE_EXPRESSION) TABLE_ALIAS) (reference MySQL).
 * Keywords are not case sensitive;
 * All elements save as String in kernel, so default element type is String.
+* Using brackets () to declare right order is recommended in where statement especially when you are due to the order the commend works.
 * __No nesting allowed in <> pair.__